What is SWOT Analysis?

 Perform a SWOT analysis before you commit to any kind of company decision, whether you are exploring new ways to develop, revamping internal policies, considering ideas to pivot or altering a plan midway through its execution stage.

-Breaking Down the SWOT Analysis Process
+How Do We Break Down the SWOT Analysis Process?

 We know that SWOT stands for Strengths, Weaknesses, Opportunities, and Threats – but what does each of these aspects mean?
 Let’s take a closer look at each aspect individually.